 How to get to Kangaroo Island

 The best way to get to Kangaroo Island is by ferry.
 The SeaLink Ferry operates daily from its terminal at Cape Jervis, located a 1.5-hour drive from Adelaide.
 That’s the way most people do it.
 However, we visited Kangaroo Island as part of our road trip on the Southern Ocean Drive.

 The ferry takes 45 minutes to get to Kangaroo Island and can also transport your car.
 You can view the timetable and book your ferry tickets on the SeaLink Ferry’s website.

 During peak season it is advisable to book your ferry tickets in advance and reach the terminal at least 45 minutes before the departure time.

-Kangaroo Island is Australia’s third largest island.
-It covers a land area of 4,405 kilometer square which makes it relatively easy to explore in a short time.
+The best way, and perhaps the only way, to get around Kangaroo Island is on a self-driven car.
+Kangaroo Island is Australia’s third-largest island.
+It covers a land area of 4,405-kilometre square which makes it relatively easy to explore in a short time.
 You can drive from one end of the island to the other end in about 2 hours.

-And speaking of size, the best way to describe Kangaroo Island is by dividing it into two parts by drawing a vertical line down its centre.
-The eastern half of Kangaroo Island is where the port, and the major towns are located.
+And speaking of size, Kangaroo Island can be looked at by dividing it into two parts by drawing a vertical line down its centre.
+The eastern half is where the port and the major towns are located.
 Whereas the western half is more wild and natural.
 It’s where Flinders Chase National Park and the other sanctuaries are located.

 Although the best way to explore the island is by yourself in a car, you can also hop onto a guided tour bus.
 Let’s talk about both options.